healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 project.

 Such a file will not only allow people to immediately know what data is in a project, but also allow the creation of tools to help with data-management.
-These tools could include tools to validate data, select and process data, storing data under the right place automatically and more.
+Effectively we are creating a meta-data definition with which tools can be created to validate data, select and process data, storing data under the right place automatically and more.
+Additionally, this meta-data definition allows for easy reporting to catalogs (e.g. the Health-RI catalog) automatically.

 ## Impact

-The choice for a data-structure file to improve the data structure in XNAT is inspired by limiting the negative impact on users, while allowing for the advantages via opt-in.
+The proposal will help to create meta-data definitions.
+The choice for a data-structure file to is to make the use of it optional.
+This avoids negative impact on existing users, while allowing for the advantages via opt-in:

-* This proposal will only add optional functionality and not hamper existing users in any way.
-They will only be affected if they opt in to use the data-structure file.
+* The data structure file will not be a requirement for projects in XNAT but we want to strongly encourage people collecting and/or generating data to use this file for Findability and Interoperability of their data.
+However, if users choose not to add a data structure file, they will not be affected in any way.
 * Projects with a data-structure file will have:
-  * their data described in a way that is both human and machine-readable
+  * have its data described in a way that is both human and machine-readable
-  * be able to use any tools implementing this definition
-  * be (more) FAIR
+  * be able to benefit from tooling that will make data management more consistent and less error-prone
+  * have happy data-managers: managing the data will be more straight-forward and give data structure documentation at their fingertips
+  * have happy data users: they know what can expect and spend less time data-munging
+  * have Findable data by default

+This improves all aspects of the FAIR principles, making a huge step towards truly FAIR data.

 ### General  planning